 - Certain changes display on your live site.

 You can test any template without losing the design and layout changes saved to your other installed templates.
-For example, if your template is Bedford, and you test out Marquee, when you switch back to Bedford you’ll see that template as you left it.
+For example, if your template is Bedford, and you test out Brine, when you switch back to Bedford you’ll see that template as you left it.

 Before you begin